 Grants for Basic Field-Native American service areas are intended to provide legal services to Native Americans living in a specific geographical area, related to their status as Native Americans.

-Grants for Basic Field-Migrant service areas are intended to provide legal services to Migrant Farmworkers living in a specific geographical area, related to their status as Migrant Farmworkers.
+Grants for Basic Field-Agricultural Worker service areas are intended to provide legal services to agricultural workers living in a specific geographical area, related to their status as Agricultural Workers.

 Service Areas in Competition

-Click on a state in the table below to see the service areas in the state, and the year competitive grant funds will be available for each service area.
-There you will also find a description of the geographic area for each service area in the state.
+Click here to see the service areas and the year competitive grant funds will be available for each service area.
+Use the map to view the geography of each service area.